Azure/azure-cli/doc/use_cli_in_airgapped_clouds.md

 * Some links in help messages or error messages cannot be accessible.

 ## Install Azure CLI
 We are working on solutions to make the installation and upgrade of Azure CLI easier in airgapped clouds.
 Before that is ready, you need to download the Azure CLI package with public internet access, copy it to the airgapped cloud environment and then install it locally in the airgapped cloud.
 You can view all released versions in [Releases](https://github.com/Azure/azure-cli/releases).
+The top one is the latest release, such as `Azure CLI 2.15.1`.

 Package | Download Address | Install Command
 --- | --- | ---